 Many stories were gritty, but not lurid, non-fiction and fiction war stories, such as:

 “CALL ME TRAITOR!,” an insightful “as told to” story about a soldier who was a prisoner of war in Korea;

-“THE BLOODY 100th,” a fact-based story about B-17 crews in the 100th Bombardment Group that reminded me of the recent history books MISSION TO BERLIN and MISSION TO TOKYO, by former men’s adventure writer Robert F. Dorr;
+“THE BLOODY 100th,” a fact-based story about B-17 crews in the 100th Bombardment Group that reminded me of the history books MISSION TO BERLIN and MISSION TO TOKYO, by the late, great men’s adventure magazine writer and military aviation historian Robert F. Dorr;

 “TANK TRAP,” another fact-based story, about WWII tank crews;

 “WORLD’S TOUGHEST KILLERS IN KHAKI,” a salute to the Australian military;

 “THE BLOODY BUTCHERS OF MILNE,” an account of the WWII Battle of Milne Bay in New Guinea

 “YOU DON’T COUNT FOR A DAMN,” a ripping WWII fiction yarn;